 Our children request to make Resurrection Rolls even when it's not Easter!
-These simple and delicious rolls are a fun breakfast idea for Easter morning or sometime leading up to Easter.
+These simple and delicious rolls are a fun breakfast idea for Easter morning or on a day before Easter.

 2. Celebrate Holy Week

-Starting the Sunday before Easter (Palm Sunday), we talk about the events that happened on each day of the last week of the Savior's life.
-I’ve made it easy to remember what happens each day with these printable Holy Week signs and photos.
+Another great way to celebrate Easter is to celebrate it all week long!
+Starting the Sunday before Easter (Palm Sunday), talk about the events that happened on each day of the last week of the Savior's life.
+This will make Easter Sunday much more meaningful!

-Having the photos and posters displayed helps us focus on Christ and all the important events of Holy Week.
+Having the photos and posters displayed throughout the week will help you and your children focus on Christ and all the important events of Holy Week.

 - Jello Eggs- we don't make Jell-o very often over here, but our children LOVE Jello-eggs.
-You can get a tutorial right here.
+You can get a Jello Egg tutorial right here.